fadawar/SLH-course-materials/README.md

 Setup
 -----
-Install packages `sudo apt install fop docbook-xsl-doc-pdf xsltproc`

-Download XSLT from https://sourceforge.net/projects/docbook/files/docbook-xsl/ (tested with version 1.79.1) and put it into directory `docbook-xsl`
+Install Vagrant and run `vagrant up`

+### Info
+Docbook XSL is downloaded from https://sourceforge.net/projects/docbook/files/docbook-xsl/ and then is placed into directory `docbook-xsl`.
+Tested with version 1.79.1.
+You can provide new version.

-Path to fonts must be defined in `fop-cfg.xml` and you then can change font that will be used in `Makefile`
+Path to fonts is defined in `fop-cfg.xml`.

 ToDo
 ----
-Add vagrant
 Add SLH logo to title page